220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/pillars-of-oop-lab.md

 ### Setup and Overview
 - Open a Java SDK
 - For each part, you may open a file for each class and type in the code to understand how the pillars of object-oriented programming work in the Java language.
+--> A PIE (Abstraction, Polymorphism, Inheritance, Encapsulation) in OOP (Object-Oriented Programming)
 - The coding examples in this section are not necessarily executable, but they can be compiled to check for syntax errors.

 ### Table of Contents